Department of Public Administration

 - "Is the Price Right?
 Gauging the Marketplace for Local Sustainable Policy Tools," with William Swann (2015, Journal of Urban Affairs)

 - Leland, Suzanne and Kurt Thurmaier, (2014) “Political and Functional Local Government Consolidation: The Challenges for Core Public Administration Values and Regional Reform,” American Review of Public Administration, 44 (4): 29s-46s.

 - Schatteman, A. (2014) “Academics Meets Action: Community Engagement Motivations, Benefits and Constraints” Journal of Community Engagement and Higher Education.

 - Thurmaier, Kurt, ed.
 Alternative Service Delivery: Readiness Check , ICMA Press (EBook), 2014

 This research program studies the ways in which organizations in the public, private, and non-profit sectors can work together to provide better public services.
 Public service production and delivery collaborative arrangements and networks are the focus.

-- G. Porumbescu. (forthcoming) Placing the effect: Gleaning insights in to the relationship between citizens’ use of e-government and trust in government.
+- G. Porumbescu.
+(2016) Placing the effect: Gleaning insights in to the relationship between citizens’ use of e-government and trust in government.
 Public Management Review.

 - Zeemering, Eric S. 2014.
 Collaborative strategies for sustainable cities: Economy, environment and community in Baltimore.
 New York: Routledge.